mnavarrosudy/mnavarrosudy.github.io/_pages/teaching.md

 ### Cornell University

-Environmental and Resource Economics
+[AEM 2500] Environmental and Resource Economics

-Introductory Microeconomics
+[ECON 1110] Introductory Microeconomics

+### University of Texas at Austin